xianglesong/learning-java-bible/README.md

 		4. Common-Log
 	1. 缓存
 		1. [EHCache](http://www.ehcache.org/)
-		2. OSCache
 	1. IOC
-		1. [guice](https://github.com/google/guice) Guice (pronounced 'juice') is a lightweight dependency injection framework for Java 6 and above, brought to you by Google.
+		1. [Guice](https://github.com/google/guice) Guice (pronounced 'juice') is a lightweight dependency injection framework for Java 6 and above, brought to you by Google.
 	1. AOP
 	1. 定时调度
 		1. [Quartz](http://www.quartz-scheduler.org/)  Java任务调度库。(open source job scheduling library that can be integrated within virtually any Java application - from the smallest stand-alone application to the largest e-commerce system.
 Quartz can be used to create simple or complex schedules for executing tens, hundreds, or even tens-of-thousands of jobs; jobs whose tasks are defined as standard Java components that may execute virtually anything you may program them to do.
 The Quartz Scheduler includes many enterprise-class features, such as support for JTA transactions and clustering.